blakadder/blog/_posts/2021-04-05-lanbon-L8-custom-firmware.md

 ### Other Features

 Relays and LEDs are configured using **Configuration - GPIO Settings**.
-Assign each GPIO to its group. hasp-lvgl controls groups not individual GPIOs.
+Assign each GPIO to its group. openHASP controls groups not individual GPIOs.
 That is by design since you can assign a screen object to a group.

 ![GPIO Setting](/assets/images/lanbon/hasp-gpio.jpg)